Taylor Lorenz: Early life and education

-Lorenz grew up in Old Greenwich, Connecticut, attending nearby Greenwich High School.
+Lorenz grew up in Old Greenwich, Connecticut, and attended Greenwich High School.
 She attended college at the University of Colorado Boulder and later transferred to Hobart and William Smith Colleges, where she graduated with a degree in political science in 2007.
 While attending Colorado, Lorenz was a member of the Alpha Phi sorority.
-Lorenz has said that the social media site Tumblr caused her to become interested in Internet culture.
+She has said the social media site Tumblr caused her to become interested in Internet culture.

 Career

 According to The Caret, Lorenz's reporting frequently concerns "Silicon Valley venture capitalists, marketers and ... anyone curious about how the internet is shaping the ways in which humans express themselves and communicate".
-Fortune named her to its "40 Under 40" list in 2020, saying that she has "cemented herself as a peerless authority" whose name became "synonymous with youth culture online" during her time at The Daily Beast and The Atlantic.
+Fortune named her to its "40 Under 40" list in 2020, saying that she had "cemented herself as a peerless authority" whose name became "synonymous with youth culture online" during her time at The Daily Beast and The Atlantic.
 The same year, Adweek included her on its list of "Young Influentials Who Are Shaping Media, Marketing and Tech", saying that she "contextualizes the internet as we live it".
 Reason magazine credited her with popularizing the term "OK boomer" in a story declaring "the end of friendly generational relations".

 Lorenz worked as a social media editor for the Daily Mail from 2011 to 2014, becoming its head of social media.
 After a short stint writing for The Daily Dot in 2014, she was a technology reporter for Business Insider from 2014 to 2017.
 In 2017, she wrote briefly for The Hills blog section, and was assaulted by a counter-protester while covering the Unite the Right rally in Charlottesville, Virginia.
 From 2017 to 2018, she worked as a technology reporter for The Daily Beast.
-In 2019, she was a visiting fellow at Harvard University's Nieman Foundation for Journalism where she studied how Gen Z interacts with news on Instagram.
+In 2019, she was a visiting fellow at Harvard University's Nieman Foundation for Journalism, where she studied how Gen Z interacts with news on Instagram.